juanpc2018/install-old-scsi-imacon-hasselblad-scanners-on-64-Bit-Windows/README.md

 http://www.granitedigital.com/50pincentronicsm.aspx
 http://www.granitedigital.com/scsispecsheet.aspx

-Ratoc is almost Plug´n Play, very easy to configure. has HD50 SCSI Male, requires HD50-Female to Centronics 50-Pin Male adapter/converter. http://www.granitedigital.com/50fmicrodto50mcentronics.aspx SCSI Terminator, and Firewire Cable 6-6 "400-400" or 9-6 "800-400",
+Ratoc FireREX1 | FS1SX is almost Plug´n Play, very easy to configure.
+has HD50 SCSI Male, requires HD50-Female to Centronics 50-Pin Male adapter/converter.
+http://www.granitedigital.com/50fmicrodto50mcentronics.aspx
+SCSI Terminator, and Firewire Cable 6-6 "400-400" or 9-6 "800-400",
 AC-DC Adapter is Not needed, Imacon Scanners Powers the Ratoc scsi converter.

-IF Using Ratocsystems FireWire to SCSI adapter: FireREX1 or FS1SX Firmware 1.23 1.33 or 1.36
+IF Using Ratocsystems FireWire to SCSI adapter:
+Firmware 1.23 1.33 or 1.36
 can be used with FireWire800 9-pin to FireWire400 6-pin cable.
 Some old laptops have Firewire 4-pin to 6-pin untested.